Targetting the Extracellular Matrix in Cancer Metastasis

 Thomas R. Cox

 Elvan Kaya – Visiting M.Sc.
-Student (University of Groningen)
+Student (University of Groningen, The Netherlands)

 See here for a full publication list

-Work in the Matrix and Metastasis Lab is supported by the following funding:
+Work in the Matrix and Metastasis Lab is supported by the following funders: